CloudBotIRC/CloudBot/README.md

 `python bot.py`

 and it will connect to any server(s) you have added to the config.
+(Config docs at the [wiki](http://git.io/cloudbotconfig))

 ### Requirements
 CloudBot runs on Python 2.7.x.
 It is developed on Debian Wheezy/Testing with Python 2.7.2.

 ### Example CloudBots
-The developers of CloudBot run two Cloudbots on [Espernet](http://esper.net) They can both be found in [#CloudBot](irc://irc.esper.net/cloudbot "Connect via IRC to #CloudBot on irc.esper.net)
+The developers of CloudBot run two Cloudbots on [Espernet](http://esper.net).

+They can both be found in [#CloudBot](irc://irc.esper.net/cloudbot "Connect via IRC to #CloudBot on irc.esper.net).

 **mau5bot** is the stable bot, and runs on the lastest release version of CloudBot. (mau5bot is running on Ubuntu Server Oneric Ocelot/11.10 with Python 2.7.2)